FreEM-corpora/FreEMmax_OA/README.md

 Licences vary from one file and one project to another.
 Please pay attention to the `<licence>` element in the `<teiHeader>`.

 ## Cite this repository
-Simon Gabay, Alexandre Bartz, Philippe, Gambette, Alix Chagué, _FreEM max OA: A Large Corpus for Early modern French - Open access version_, Genève: Université de Genève, 2020, [https://github.com/FreEM-corpora/FreEMmax_OA](https://github.com/FreEM-corpora/FreEMmax_OA).
+Simon Gabay, Alexandre Bartz, Philippe, Gambette, Alix Chagué, _FreEM max OA: A Large Corpus for Early modern French - Open Access Version_, Genève: Université de Genève, 2020, [https://github.com/FreEM-corpora/FreEMmax_OA](https://github.com/FreEM-corpora/FreEMmax_OA).

 Please keep me posted if you use this data! simon.gabay[at]unige.ch